lbryio/lbry.com/content/news/123-popup-open-beta.md

 _April was the first month we sent out large chunks of invites, which immediately broke the network.
 A+ month, would play again._

-But while others have been busy focusing on hype and over-promising (_"Our next-generation web 6.0 blockchain protocol will decentralized facebook, solve global warming, and put humans on Mars (via smart contacts).
+But while others have been busy focusing on hype and over-promising (_"Our next-generation web 6.0 blockchain protocol will decentralized Facebook, solve global warming, and put humans on Mars (via smart contacts).
 Just send 923,217 ether to this address and wait patiently"_), we've been quietly working on something that can be quite beautiful...

 ![GIF of LBRY usage example](https://spee.ch/iad-lbry/5e4c0afaed2ad4a5bd01d9a8479cd7fbce82f3e1.gif)